brickstercodes/CodeCache/README.md

 2. Ensure all environment variables are set in both Render and Vercel
 3. The free tier of Render may have cold starts
 4. Monitor your API usage for both Supabase and Google AI
+5. Make sure Python 3.8+ is available in your Render environment for AI features